redhat-cop/uncontained.io/pipeline/README.md

 - Speed
 - Security

-Furthermore, this package automatically manages the creation of three independent environments, which can be customized as needed.
+Furthermore, this package automatically manages three independent environments, which can be customized as needed.
 The 3 different environments are:

-- cicd
+- uncontained-cicd
-- development
+- uncontained-development
-- production
+- uncontained-production

 All the components corresponding to each environment were carefully introduced and are following the least privilege principle.